Mill Cottage is a very pretty and classic riverside cottage (River Glaisfer) - with views out over the tumbling stream behind the cottage.

 The sitting room is warm and welcoming with a cream carpet, wood burning stove, sofa and chairs, Smart TV with Wifi and DVD; the staircase leads up to the very pretty bedroom and bathroom.

 The contemporary kitchen has an electric cooker and hob, microwave, fridge/freezer, dining table and chairs.
 A utility room with a back door and a washing machine.

 The landing bedroom has a French Style single bed .
 You walk through this bedroom to get to the master bedroom.

 Bedroom 1: King-size bed with dressing table, wardrobe and bedside lamps.

-Bathroom: Good size bathroom with shower over the bath, wash hand basin and toilet.
+Bathroom: Good size bathroom with walkin shower with both overhead shower and hand held shower, wash hand basin and toilet.

 * All linen inclusive

 * All towels